Colleges by Location

 In conclusion, Lincoln University is a historic institution known for its commitment to providing quality education to African Americans and a diverse student community.
 With a wide range of academic programs, a dedicated faculty, and a supportive campus environment, the university prepares students for success in their chosen careers while fostering personal and intellectual growth.

-Located in Jefferson City, MO, Lincoln University, Missouri is a public comprehensive higher education institution.
-Its campus spans 174 acres.
-This institution follows a semester-based calendar.
-The freshman retention rate at Lincoln University, Missouri is 49% and the six-year graduation rate is 30%.
+Located in Jefferson City, MO and set in an urban environment, Lincoln University, Missouri is a public comprehensive higher education institution.
+This academic institution uses a semester-based calendar.
+The freshman retention rate at Lincoln University, Missouri is 59% and the six-year graduation rate is 22%.

 Quick Facts